THE MUDDLE FAMILIES

 Henry also received two campaign medals, the Victory Medal and the British War Medal.[3]

-Daisy died on 2 August 1964 at the age of 74, and she was buried in Woodborough Churchyard in Wiltshire.
+Daisy died on 2 August 1964 when she was just on 76 years old (not 74 as given on her headstone), and she was buried in Woodborough Churchyard in Wiltshire.
 Fourteen years later Henry died on 25 March 1978, the day before his 93rd birthday, and he was buried with his wife in Woodborough Churchyard.

 Henry and Daisy’s second child was Doris I Muddle whose birth was registered in Pewsey registration district in Wiltshire during the 2nd quarter of 1921.
 When she was 22 years old Doris married Elises C Biasissi in Devizes registration district in Wiltshire during the 3rd quarter 1943.

-Samuel and Mary Ann’s second child was Agnes Mary Muddle who was born at Manningford Abbotts in Wiltshire, and whose birth was registered during the 4th quarter of 1888.
+Samuel and Mary Ann’s second child was Agnes Mary Muddle who was born at Manningford Abbotts in Wiltshire on 17 November 1888.
 In the census of 5 April 1891 Agnes, at the age of 2, was living with her parents at Manningford Abbotts.
 Then in the census of 31 March 1901 Agnes, now aged 12, was living with her parents at Manningford Abbotts.
-When she was 31 years old Agnes married Walter J Lovelock in Pewsey registration district during the 3rd quarter of 1920.
+In the census of 2 April 1911 Agnes, at the age of 22, was a live-in hotel barmaid for Mr Edwards at the Foley Arms in Tarrington, Herefordshire.

 Samuel and Mary Ann’s third child was Fanny Muddle who was born at Manningford Abbotts in Wiltshire, and whose birth was registered during the 1st quarter of 1892.
 In the census of 31 March 1901 Fanny, at the age of 9, was living with her parents at Manningford Abbotts.
-When she was 29 years old Fanny married 35-year-old Samuel George Broomham at Islington Parish Church in London during on 30 November 1921.
-Samuel was then an under groom living at Croxley Green, Rickmansworth, Hertfordshire, and Fanny was living at the Fire Station, Upper Street, Islington.
+Then in the census of 2 April 1911 Fanny, now aged 19, was a live-in general domestic servant to spinster sisters Mary and Catherine Stratton at Manningford Bruce in Wiltshire.

-Samuel and Mary Ann’s fourth child was Frank Muddle who was born at Manningford Abbotts in Wiltshire, and whose birth was registered during the 2nd quarter of 1895.
-In the census of 31 March 1901 Frank, at the age of 6, was living with his parents at Manningford Abbotts.
 During the First World War Frank was living at Pewsey when he enlisted at Pewsey.
-He was private 22730 in the 1st Battalion of the Wiltshire Regiment when on 29 August 1916 at the age of 21 he died from his wounds.
+He was Private 22730 in the 1st Battalion of the Wiltshire Regiment when on 29 August 1916, at the age of 21, he died from his wounds.
 Frank was buried in plot 3, row B, grave 10, of the Forceville Communal Cemetery, Somme, France.
 Forceville is a village about 10km northwest of the town of Albert.
+For his war service Frank was awarded two campaign medals, the Victory Medal and the British War Medal.[4]

 Samuel and Mary Ann’s fifth child was Louise Muddle who was born at Manningford Abbotts in Wiltshire, and whose birth was registered during the 2nd quarter of 1898.
 In the census of 31 March 1901 Louise, at the age of 2, was living with her parents at Manningford Abbotts.
-When she was 27 years old Louise married Ralph Vincent in Pewsey registration district during the 3rd quarter of 1925.
+Then in the census of 2 April 1911 Louise, now aged 12, was going to school and living with her parents at Manningford Bruce in Wiltshire.

 Samuel and Mary Ann’s sixth child was Olive Muddle who was born at Manningford Abbotts in Wiltshire on 20 March 1901.
 In the census of 31 March 1901 Olive, at the age of 11 days, was living with her parents at Manningford Abbotts.
-When she was 32 years old Olive married Alfred L Beaven in Pewsey registration district during the 4th quarter of 1933.
+Then in the census of 2 April 1911 Olive, now aged 10, was going to school and living with her parents at Manningford Bruce in Wiltshire.

-Samuel and Mary Ann’s seventh child was Sydney Huntley Muddle who was born in Pewsey registration district in Wiltshire on 1 March 1906.
 When he was 27 years old Sydney married 27-year-old Hilda Kate White at St John the Baptist Church in Pewsey on 3 June 1933.
 Sydney was then a gardener living at Manningford Bruce in Wiltshire, and Hilda was living at Pewsey.
 Hilda had been born on 27 April 1906.
-In 1933 Sydney submitted plans to Pewsey Rural District Council for a bungalow near the station in Manningford Abbotts.[4]
+In 1933 Sydney submitted plans to Pewsey Rural District Council for a bungalow near the station in Manningford Abbotts.[5]
 Sydney and Hilda didn’t have any children.
-Sydney died when about 65 years old, his death being registered in Marlborough registration district in Wiltshire during the 1st quarter of 1971.
-Twenty-nine years later Hilda died at the age of 93, her death being registered in Devizes and Marlborough registration district in Wiltshire during January 2000.

 David and Susan’s seventh child was John Muddle who was born in Framfield and baptised at St Thomas à Becket Church in Framfield on 4 May 1856.
 In the census of 7 April 1861 John, at the age of 5, was living with his parents at Muddleslane Cottage (probably the same house as Muddles Cottage).
 John died at Framfield at the age of 9 and he was buried in St Thomas à Becket Churchyard at Framfield on 10 April 1865.